haleylanebrown/bamazon-app/README.md

 If a manager selects `Create New Department`, the app allows the supervisor to add a new department to the store.

+If a manager selects `Exit`, the connection is ended.

 #### Screenshots and Gif of Working App for Supervisor View

 1. Here is a screenshot of the working app: